Rothfive/Tortoise_cloud/Training.md

 The autoregressive model predicts tokens in as `<speech conditioning>:<text tokens>:<MEL tokens>` string, where:
 * speech conditioning is a vector representing a voice's latents
+	- I still need to look into specifically how a voice's latents are computed, but I imagine it's by inferencing given a set of mel tokens.
-* text tokens (I believe) represents phonemes, which can be compared against the CLVP for "most likely candidates"
+* text tokens (I believe) represents phonemes, and in turn, a sequence of phonemes represents language.
+	- this governs the language side of the model
+    - later, these tokens are compared against the CLVP to pick the most likely samples given a sequence ot text tokens.
-* MEL tokens represent the actual speech, which gets later converted to a waveform
+* mel tokens represent the speech (how phonemes sound)
+	- a sequence of speech gives a voice
+    - these tokens are later processed through to create the raw waveform.

 Each curve is responsible for quantifying how accurate the model is.
-* the text loss quantifies how well the predicted text tokens match the source text.
-This doesn't necessarily need to have too low of a loss.
-In fact, trainings that have it lower than the mel loss turns out unusuable.
+* the text loss quantifies how well the predicted text tokens (phonemes) match the source.
+For finetuning a voice speaking English, this is fairly irrelevant, as the model already speaks English.
+For finetuning a language, this very much matters.
-* the mel loss quantifies how well the predicted speech tokens match the source audio.
-This definitely seems to benefit from low loss rates.
+* the mel loss quantifies how well the predicted mel tokens (speech) match the source.
+For finetuning a voice, this very much matters.
+For finetuning a language, this doesn't matter as much, but for accents and other vocal quirks, it matters to a degree.
-* the total loss is a bit irrelevant, and I should probably hide it since it almost always follows the mel loss, due to how the text loss gets weighed.

 There's also the validation versions of the text and mel losses, which quantifies the defacto similarity from the generated output to the source output, as the validation dataset serves as outside data (as if you're normally generating something).
 If there's a large deviation betweent he reported losses and the validation losses, then your model probably has started to overfit for the source material.